nuxy/baraja-js/README.md

 > What was your motivation for creating this package?

 I use the [Codrops plugin](https://github.com/codrops/Baraja) on several personal projects and at this point, I have been officially abandoning any support for [jQuery](https://jquery.com) for more modern frameworks.
-Unfortunately, the plugin was pretty old and a little behind on today's [JavaScript standards](https://es6.io),so achieving this was not possible without a complete rewrite.
+Unfortunately, the plugin was pretty old and a little behind on today's [JavaScript standards](https://es6.io) so achieving this was not possible without a complete rewrite.

 What I wanted was pretty simple..